 Assignments: Each unit will involve an evaluation activity (essay, project, presentation) and/or test.
-Late assignments will be accepted (with 10% per day penalty) for up to three days, and no assignments will be accepted after the work has been returned to the class.
+Late assignments may be accepted (with 10% per day penalty) for up to three days if prior arrangements have been made.
+No assignments will be accepted after the work has been returned to the class.

-Tests: It is your responsibility to make sure that you contact your instructor if you are going to be absent during a test.
+Tests: It is expected that you will be present in class when tests are administered.
+It is your responsibility to ensure that you contact your instructor if you are going to be absent.
 You may be denied permission to write a makeup test if you do not contact your instructor and/or leave a message prior to the class when the test is to be written.